Rohan353/Vaccinati/README.md

 Installation
 --------

-Please refer to the [setup guide](https://github.com/Rohan353/DIDI-2020/wiki/Installation-Guide) on the wiki
+Please refer to the [installation guide](https://github.com/Rohan353/DIDI-2020/wiki/Installation-Guide) on the wiki